Loyola University Chicago: History

-Major capital campaigns, since the turn of the century, have greatly enhanced Loyola's academic profile and campuses.
+The university faced severe financial hardships and dwindling enrollment during the late 1990s.
+Michael J. Garanzini S.J. was instated as president of Loyola in 2001 and led major capital campaigns to improve Loyola's academic profile and campuses.
 In 2005, the Loyola University Museum of Art was established on the Water Tower Campus, and the Rome campus was renamed in honor of Director Emeritus John P. Felice.
 In 2009, the Cuneo Foundation presented the university with the Cuneo Mansion and Gardens, a 100 acre estate with an Italianate mansion and extensive collections of art and furnishings in Vernon Hills.
-The $50 million gift is the largest in Loyola history.
+The $50 million gift was one of the largest in Loyola history.